AlvaroMerinoP/portfolio_personal/README.md

 Contact behavior

 - The contact form currently opens your default email client and populates a message addressed to `alvaromerinopuerta@gmail.com` using a `mailto:` link.
 This is handled in `js/main.js`.
 If you want server-side form handling instead (Formspree/Netlify), tell me and I'll wire it.

+Design notes

+- The UI uses a grayscale palette for surfaces and text; headings use vivid accent colors for emphasis.
+- The page has soft, blurred geometric shapes in the background (CSS-only) for subtle depth.